BharatKambalur/ece285_s18_project/README.md

 Contains iPython Notebokks that demo different components of our project.
 Also contains notebooks to produce plots for various test and train accuracies.

+Training:

+Contains the iPython Notebooks that can be used to train DenseNet (Baseline, DBPN Pipelined, Bicubic Scaling Pipelined) and RexNeXt (Baseline only)